rehierl/abstract-properties/07-x-abstract-properties/07-0-an-introduction/0-3-all-none-some-of.md

 |---------------------|
 ```

-In the end, developers will want to make use of the relationships between the
+In the end, developers will want to take advantage of the relationships between
-nodes of a document and the sections it contains.
+the nodes of a document and the sections it contains.

 For example, developers of web browsers and developers of editing software will
 want to fold and unfold the contents of a section in order to limit the amount